soxueren/atsd/api/meta/examples/list-metrics-by-maxinserttime.md

-# Fetch metrics by maxInsertTime
+# List metrics by maxInsertTime

-Fetch all metrics with `lastInsertTime` less than 2016-05-14T08:13:40
+List all metrics with `lastInsertTime` less than 2016-05-14T08:13:40
 ## Request
 ### URI
 ```elm